-- 1. Push the UNLOCK button on the keyfob once. - The driver's door unlocks. - The hazard indicator flashes once if all doors are completely closed. - The interior light illuminates and the light timer activates for 15 seconds when the switch is in the DOOR position. - 2.
-Push the UNLOCK button again within 5 seconds. - All the doors and the lift gate unlock. - The hazard indicator flashes once if all doors are completely closed.
+- Push the UNLOCK button 2 on the keyfob. - The driver's door unlocks. - The hazard indicator flashes once if all doors are completely closed. - Push the UNLOCK button again within 5 seconds. - All the doors and the lift gate unlock. - The hazard indicator flashes once if all doors are completely closed.

-All doors will be locked automatically unless one of the following operations is performed within 1 minute of pushing the UNLOCK a button.
+All doors will be locked automatically unless one of the following operations is performed within 1 minute of pushing the UNLOCK button.

-- Any door or lift gate is opened. - The ignition switch is turned to the ON position.
+- Any door or lift gate is opened. - The ignition switch is turned to the ON Pre-driving checks and adjustments 3-7 position.